Hazardous Waste Program

 For More Information:

-Permit Deliverables Received: DOE and GSA recently submitted to the department and EPA, several documents required to be submitted under their Missouri Hazardous Waste Management Facility Part I Permit Modifications, effective Aug.
+Permit Deliverables: DOE and GSA submitted to the department and EPA, several documents required to be submitted under their Missouri Hazardous Waste Management Facility Part I Permit Modifications, effective Aug.
 24, 2012.
-On Oct.
-22, the department and EPA received the following documents, which were due within 60 days after the effective date of the permit modifications (Oct.
-23).

-- Updated Long-Term Operation, Maintenance and Monitoring (LTOM&M) Plan.
+- Updated Long-Term Operation, Maintenance and Monitoring (LTOM&M) Plan: Under review.

 Groundwater Corrective Action Report Received: DOE submitted their 2011 Annual Groundwater Corrective Action Report for the Kansas City Plant to the department.
 As required by their Missouri Hazardous Waste Management Facility Part I Permit, this report contains all raw analytical data, groundwater analysis and field parameter measurement results, copies of field sampling and well inspection log sheets, well repair documentation, quality assurance/quality control data, etc. The report also discusses any exceedence of groundwater protection standards and limits in the permit, as well as a narrative discussion of the facility-wide groundwater monitoring program and conclusions concerning the overall adequacy and effectiveness of the program.